 Widely considered to be the best entry point to home coffee, the Gaggia Classic Pro Coffee Machine is one of the more balanced choices on this list of the best coffee machines you can buy.
 It weighs on at just 7.25kg, is capable of 15 bar pressure, and has extra basket sizes for better grind size, hence better extraction and a richer crema with deeper taste.

-Consider it a beginner friendly espresso maker as far as automatic coffee machines are concerned, so it’s both affordable and ticks all the boxes in ease of use, but also features quality, precision build as offers a good control over your level of coffee extraction.
+Consider it a beginner friendly espresso maker as far as automatic coffee machines are concerned, so it’s both affordable and ticks all the boxes in ease of use, but also features quality, precision build as offers good control over your level of coffee extraction.
 The kicker here is that it only has a single boiler, so you aren’t able to align your brew and milk frothing.

-Regardless, you’d be hard-pressed finding a better affordable coffee machine for the home so you can cut out the morning cafe visit on your way to the office.
+Regardless, you’d be hard-pressed on finding a better affordable coffee machine for the home so you can cut out the morning cafe visit on your way to the office.

 Rancilio Silvia V6 Coffee Machine

-If you want a compact Espresso machine that’s easy to move around, and you don’t feel like forking out over $4,000, look to Rancilo.
-The acclaimed brand has done well with their Rancilio Silvia V6 Coffee Machine, with features a commercial-grade 58mm portafilter and tamper, and 300ml Brass boiler backed by a 2L water tank.
+If you want a compact Espresso machine that’s easy to move around, and you don’t feel like forking out over $4,000, look to Rancilio.
+The acclaimed brand has done well with their Rancilio Silvia V6 Coffee Machine, with features a commercial-grade 58mm portafilter and tamper, and a 300ml Brass boiler backed by a 2L water tank.
 For the price, which is a little over $1,000, the machine defines value for money.

-Rancilio have also paid close attention to just how frustrating it can be to clean coffee machines and maintain a fresh slate with each brew.
+Rancilio has also paid close attention to just how frustrating it can be to clean coffee machines and maintain a fresh slate with each brew.
 Certain things help with this, like the 3-way solenoid valve which cuts off the boiler entirely so there’s no post-brew drip, and the swivel steam wand which has been upgraded with more protective and sturdier stainless steel.